Rick-McCoy/luminal/demos/README.md

 # Demos

-This folder contains standalone demonstrations of Luminal's experimental features.
+This folder contains standalone demonstrations of Luminal's features.

 ## matmul (HackerNews Demo)

-Demonstrates the search-based kernel generation system (luminal_2).
-This demo searches for optimal GPU kernel implementations at compile time.
+Demonstrates the search-based kernel generation system.
+This demo searches for optimal GPU kernel implementations at compile time using equality saturation (egglog).

 ### Prerequisites